module specification

 Module summary

-This module aims to introduce basic hardware and software elements relevant to robotics and internet of things (IoT) at foundation level (level 3).
+This module aims to introduce foundational knowledge of hardware and software elements relevant to robotics and internet of things (IoT) at foundation level (level 3).
 In particular, the module is designed to provide students with an introductory overview and practical experience in design and development of a simple system involving elements of robotics and IoT.

 The module covers the necessary principles and theory through formal lectures/seminars followed by comprehensive laboratory practice involving workshop-based exercises and a case study.